-- 1. What is the grammatical part of speech for words that describes noun and generally has three degrees? - 2.
-What is the term for the mixture of gases, aerosols, solid particles, and water vapor that envelop the Earth? - 3.
-How a period in European history, covering the span between the 14th and 17th centuries and marking the transition from the Middle Ages to modernity is called? - 4.
-How is called a process by which a central system of power dominates the surrounding land, occupying it with settlers, and exploiting it economically, for example, the UK, as well as other countries, established trading posts in India in the early 17th century? - 5.
-What is the definition of the ability to speak two languages, which may be acquired more often early by children in regions where most adults speak two languages or by learning languages in two different social settings?
+1. What is the grammatical part of speech for words that describes noun and generally has three degrees?
+2. What is the term for the mixture of gases, aerosols, solid particles, and water vapor that envelop the Earth?
+3. How a period in European history, covering the span between the 14th and 17th centuries and marking the transition from the Middle Ages to modernity is called?
+1 How is called a process by which a central system of power dominates the 4. surrounding land, occupying it with settlers, and exploiting it economically, for example, the UK, as well as other countries, established trading posts in India in the early 17th century?
+5. What is the definition of the ability to speak two languages, which may be acquired more often early by children in regions where most adults speak two languages or by learning languages in two different social settings? two languages of by learning languages in two different social settings:

-- 6. Name a branch of linguistics which studies speech sounds and their physiological production and acoustic qualities. - 7.
-What is the name of the ship of the 'Pilgrim Fathers', often portrayed as the founders of modern America, attempting to escape religious persecution in England which sailed for the New World and landed at Plymouth Rock, Massachusetts? - 8.
-Which House of the UK Parliament is an elected chamber with elections to 650 single member constituencies held at least every five years under the first-past-the-post system. - 9.
-What is the name of the Palace which is considered to be the London residence and administrative headquarters of the monarch of the United Kingdom, located in the City of Westminster, being a focal point for the British people at times of national rejoicing and mourning? - 10.
-Name the prehistoric monument in Wiltshire, England, regarded as a British cultural icon and owned by the Crown, which consists of a ring of standing stones, weighing around 25 tons, set within earthworks in the middle of the most dense complex of Neolithic and Bronze Age monuments in England, including several hundred burial mounds.
+6. Name a branch of linguistics which studies speech sounds and their physiological production and acoustic qualities.

-Task 5.
-Read the text and decide whether the following statements 1-10 agree with the information given in the text.
-Mark them: T (True) if the statement agrees with the text F (False) if the statement does not agree with the text NG (Not Given) if there is no information about this in the text
+founders of modern America, attempting to escape religious persecution in England which sailed for the New World and landed at Plymouth Rock, Massachusetts?
+8. Which House of the UK Parliament is an elected chamber with elections to 650 single member constituencies held at least every five years under the first-past-the-post system.
+What is the name of the Palace which is considered to be the London residence and administrative headquarters of the monarch of the United Kingdom, located in the City of Westminster, being a focal point for the British people at times of national rejoicing and mourning?
+(S 1 Name the prehistoric monument in Wiltshire, England, regarded as a British cultural icon and owned by the Crown, which consists of a ring of standing stones, weighing around 25 tons, set within earthworks in the middle of the most dense complex of Neolithic and Bronze Age monuments in England, ncluding several hundred burial mounds.
+1-10 T (T) F (Fa 5.
+Read the text and decide whether the following statements agree with the information given in the text.
+Mark them: rue) if the statement agrees with the text alse) if the statement does not agree with the text Not Given) if there is no information about this in the text The United Nations has announced 2019 as the International Year of Indigenous Languages to raise awareness of the condition of languages that 2. are going extinct AI may help to protect languages at risk through language learning and 3. language registration Provided that users of IBM Watson AI misprint or misspell a word, the machine immediately corrects it 4.
+Another great advantage of the IBM Watson AI is its ability to provide pronunciation tips Opie transportable robot was designed to spread Indigenous Languages among kids living in far-off destinations Opie records teachers' feedback so that children could track their own progress.
+7. For a lot of organizations working on the issue of endangered languages on one of the toughest problems is the preservation of digital language information and its availability for aboriginal people Futurist Thomas Frey compares a Global Language Archive with a museum where only dead languages could be studied

-- 1. The United Nations has announced 2019 as the International Year of Indigenous Languages to raise awareness of the condition of languages that are going extinct. - 2.
-AI may help to protect languages at risk through language learning and language registration. - 3.
-Provided that users of IBM Watson AI misprint or misspell a word, the machine immediately corrects it. - 4.
-Another great advantage of the IBM Watson AI is its ability to provide pronunciation tips. - 5.
-Opie transportable robot was designed to spread Indigenous Languages among kids living in far-off destinations. - 6.
-Opie records teachers' feedback so that children could track their own progress.
+9. The Endangered Languages Project already has information on 3418 languages, many of which are shown on the map of extinct languages.

-- 7. For a lot of organizations working on the issue of endangered languages on one of the toughest problems is the preservation of digital language information and its availability for aboriginal people. - 8.
-Futurist Thomas Frey compares a Global Language Archive with a museum where only dead languages could be studied. - 9.
-The Endangered Languages Project already has information on 3418 languages, many of which are shown on the map of extinct languages. - 10.By presenting a project to AI's Repository you can become acknowledged world-wide, network with shareholders and, moreover, get acceptable for WSIS Prizes.
+10.By presenting a project to AI's Repository you can become acknowledged world-wide, network with shareholders and, moreover, get acceptable for WSIS Prizes.